 - Historic Center of Lima: In this area of the city, you’ll be able to appreciate the contrast between the modern and colonial era.
 Lima’s historic center was declared a UNESCO World Heritage Site in 1991.

 - Miraflores District: It’s known as the tourist district in Lima.
-Here you’ll find the most recognized restaurants worldwide, as well as having a spectacular sea view and the opportunity of renting bikes to go around this beautiful neighborhood.
+Here you’ll find the most recognized restaurants worldwide, as well as having spectacular sea views and the opportunity of renting bikes to go around this beautiful neighborhood.

 This is the most visited region in Peru since it comprehends a significant part of the Peruvian coast and deserts.
 Here are some of the main things to do in Ica that you simply can’t miss: